IfElifElse/Basilisk-Beta/README.md

 + | Pops the top value in stack as A, pushes the absolute value of A.

-+ r Pops the top two values in stack as A and B, pushes a random integer between B - 1 and A + 1.
++ @ Pops the top two values in stack as A and B, pushes a random integer between B - 1 and A + 1.

 + i(a/r) Takes user input given at the beginning of the program.
 If a exists, reads the entire input and pushes it as a string.
 If r exists, resets the input.
 Otherwise, reads the first item in the input (items are separated by spaces) and pushes it as a string.